Mega-Maniacs

-The Mega-Maniacs was the World Wrestling Federation tag team of Hulk Hogan and Brutus "The Barber" Beefcake who had two distinct runs as a team, one in 1989 and another one in 1993.
+The Mega-Maniacs was the tag team of Hulk Hogan and Brutus "The Barber" Beefcake who had two distinct runs as a team in the World Wrestling Federation, one in 1989 and another one in 1993.

 History

+Continental Wrestling Association (1979)

 Hulk Hogan and Brutus Beefcake began their careers more or less at the same time, quickly becoming lifelong friends and teaming up from time to time.
 Their most well known "Pre-WWF" teams were as "Terry & Ed Boulder" and as "Hulk & Dizzy Hogan", billed as brothers.

-1989
+In 1979, they wrestled for Jerry Jarrett's Memphis-based promotion Continental Wrestling Association (CWA) as the Boulder Brothers, Eddie Boulder and Terry Boulder.

+World Wrestling Federation (1989-1990, 1993)

+Feud with Randy Savage (1989)

 During the summer of 1989, Tiny Lister began appearing at WWF arena shows, playing his character, "The Human Wrecking Machine" Zeus, from the WWF-financed film No Holds Barred; Zeus began targeting Hogan, the movie's top-billed star.
 Zeus teamed up with "Macho Man" Randy Savage in hopes of destroying Hulk Hogan.
 Faced with overwhelming odds, Hulk Hogan turned to his best friend Brutus Beefcake, who was already feuding with Savage at the time, to even the odds.

 At SummerSlam 1989, Hulk Hogan and Brutus Beefcake teamed up to take on Randy Savage and Zeus in the main event, a clash that saw Hulk Hogan pin Zeus after his trademark Leg drop.
 Hogan and Beefcake once again teamed up after being attacked in the locker rooms during the closing moments of the 1989 Survivor Series by Savage and Zeus.

 It was decided that the feud had to be settled in a steel cage match, which was featured on a "Mini-PPV" as a double feature with the movie "No Holds Barred."
 (The match was taped December 13, 1989, and aired two weeks later on pay-per-view.)
 Hulk Hogan and Brutus Beefcake were successful in the cage, after which Zeus was not seen in the WWF.
 After the steel cage match, Hulk Hogan and Brutus Beefcake both went back to working singles matches.

+In February and March 1990 they wrestled in house show matches where they defeated Mr. Perfect and The Genius.